ltanedo/UBBreakersWebsite/README.md

 ![alt text](https://github.com/ltanedo/UB-Breakers-Website/blob/develop/Example.png?raw=true)

-# UB Breakers Website
+# UB Breakdance Student Association Website (Jun-Aug 2018)

-A website to promote UB Breakers, a club from the student association's hobby counicl of the University at Buffalo.

-This application was created as a Node.js app using [Express 4](http://expressjs.com/) and deployed on Heroku.
+Learned basics of web development by making a hosted website for the University’s Breakdance Club.
+Website made with Node JS framework and hosted on Heroku.

+-	Used Responsive UI and Design using Bootstrap 4 Framework
+-	Applied Docker app to cut load increasing server load speed by %200
+-	Implemented html form to submit email to club’s master list

 ## Running Locally